sadab-halim/Interview-Questions/README.md

 - The processor should know in advance how much time process will take.

 ## Shortest Remaining Time First (SRTF)
-- The processor is allocated to the job closest to completion but it can be preempted by a newe ready job with shorter time to completion.
+- The processor is allocated to the job closest to completion but it can be preempted by a newer ready job with shorter time to completion.
 - Impossible to implement in interactive systems where required CPU time is not known.
 - It is often used in batch environments where short jobs need to give preference.